Delgado Community College is committed to providing a positive learning and working

 Annual Public Notification

 Delgado Community College offers the following Career and Technical Education programs as approved by the Louisiana Workforce Commission under regional career clusters and programs of study.
 As part of its commitment to providing an educational environment free from discrimination all vocational opportunities at Delgado are offered without regard to race, color, religion, national origin, age, sex or disability in all programs, services, activities and employment.
-In the event you feel that you have been discriminated against please contact the Vice Chancellor for Student Affairs, 615 City Park Avenue, New Orleans, LA 70119, (504)671-5050 or the Equal Access Equal Opportunity Officer, 615 City Park Avenue, New Orleans, LA 70119 at (504)762-3004 or email@example.com.
+In the event you feel that you have been discriminated against please contact the Vice Chancellor for Academic and Student Affairs, 615 City Park Avenue, New Orleans, LA 70119, (504) 671-5420 or the Equal Access Equal Opportunity Officer, 615 City Park Avenue, New Orleans, LA 70119 at (504) 762-3003, email@example.com.

 Admission Requirements can be viewed here.